 "I think a lot of folks are beginning to feel that the forces that are tearing us apart in this country are stronger than the forces that tie us together.
 I don't believe that," Booker said on "The View" the day he announced his campaign.
 "So, I'm running to restore our sense of common purpose, to focus on the common pain that we have all over this country."

-South Bend, Indiana Mayor Pete ButtigiegButtigieg first made a national name for himself with a bid for Democratic National Committee chair in 2017 and, at 37 years old, is the youngest entrant into the 2020 race.
-He could also become the first gay man to be elected president.
+South Bend, Indiana Mayor Pete ButtigiegButtigieg first made a national name for himself with a bid for Democratic National Committee chair in 2017.
+At 37 years old, he is the youngest candidate in the 2020 race, and could also become the first gay man to be elected president.

 While he trails many of his opponents in name recognition, Buttigieg argues that he could represent a generational shift in government, and speaks frequently of issues that will affect younger Americans, such as tax reform, gun control and climate change.

 "I get the audacity of somebody like me talking about running for this office, but frankly it's a leap for anybody," Buttigieg said on ABC's "This Week" in February.
 "And yet all of the people who had that job have been mortals who just bring their experience to the table.
 My experience is that of guiding a city through transformation, and I think a mayor at any level has the kind of executive frontline government experience and, by the way, problem-solving experience that we need more in Washington right now."